TranXuanHoang/Electron/05-hot-reload/README.md

 * App looks into the power event to act accordingly
 * Toggle full screen mode and open PDF files
 * Zoom screen bigger/smaller or reset back to normal
+* Take captures of the screen or the app

 The project source code is set up to use the following npm dependencies